wdyab/physicsnemo/examples/healthcare/bloodflow_1d_mgn_dgl/README.md

 Note: the default configuration for the architecture specified in `config.yaml` defines 64 as the dimension for hidden layers and outputs of encoder, processor and decoder.
-The results in the original paper were obtained by using 64 neurons in the hidden layers of each part of the network, and 16 neurons for the output layers of encoder and processor.
+The results in the original paper were obtained by using 64 neurons in the hiddenl layers of each part of the network, and 16 neurons for the output layers of encoder and processor.
 This slight change in architecture does not influences the performance of the network dramatically.